swetul/C3040_A2/README.md

 1. Open the file location where the downloaded zip file is.
 2. Unzip the folder to get access to the files.
 3. After unzipping the folder, look for AtomSetup.exe and double click to run the installer.
-4. Once the installation is complete, see notes on Operating below.
+4. Once the installation is complete, close the installer and open Atom.

 ### Instructions
 You do not need to make any configuration changes to be able to use Atom for creating your resume.
 Follow the steps below to create and publish the resume.